 For these two reasons, solution and software design offer additional challenges that architects and engineers must tackle, and it’s never a good idea to sacrifice design efforts in an unsustainable manner.

-Always make sure you have done the minimum designing for your next IT project.
+Always ensure you have done the minimum designing for your next IT project.

 10. Further Reading